Postpartum support: medical support (Part II)

 Your pelvic floor helps control essential bodily functions, such as pooping, peeing and having sex.
 Many women experience pelvic floor injuries during birth.

-Benefits to you: They can diagnose birth injuries and help you rebuild your muscles to repair the damage.
+They can diagnose birth injuries and help you rebuild your muscles to repair the damage.
 You can read more about this in our collaboration with Unity Studios.

-Baby Osteopath
+Baby osteopath

 Now for the important legal part: The information we provide is general and not regulated financial advice for the purposes of the Financial Markets Conduct Act 2013.
 Please seek independent legal, financial, tax or other advice in considering whether the content in this article is appropriate for your goals, situation or needs.
-The information in this article is current as at 8 June 2023.
+The information in this article is current as at 15 May 2025.